What is a Scoring Rubric?

 To get started you must:

-- First determine if you are scoring the assignment based on the overall quality and understanding of a concept.
-If you are, than this is an quick and easy way to score an assignment, because you are looking for an overall understanding rather than specific criteria.
+1. First, determine if you are scoring the assignment based on the overall quality and understanding of a concept.
+If you are, then this is a quick and easy way to score an assignment, because you are looking for an overall understanding rather than specific criteria.
+Next, read the assignment carefully.
+Be sure not to look at the rubric just yet because right now you are just focusing on the main concept.
+Re-read the assignment while focusing on the overall quality and understanding the student portrays.
+Lastly, use the rubric to determine the final score of the assignment.

 Learn how to score a rubric and view samples of expository and narrative writing rubrics.
 Plus: learn how to create a rubric from scratch by using this step-by-step guide to create a rubric.